MichaelSolati/typeform-lob/README.md

 ## I Made an Automated MaaS Business, and So Can You!

-For the past 2 years, I've been joking with my friends and former coworkers about building a business around a simple MaaS idea.
-For the past 6 months, I've been telling conference attendees that I was really working on a MaaS product, hoping it would force me to follow through.
+For the past 2 years, I've been joking with my friends and former coworkers about building a business around a simple idea: MaaS!
+For the past 6 months, I've been telling conference attendees that I was really, seriously really working on a MaaS product, hoping it would force me to follow through.
 It's been a long time coming, but I finally finished it, and it works!

-Oh---what does MaaS stand for?
+Oh - what does MaaS stand for?
 It means Memes as a Service!
-You really know that you live in the 21st century when memes can be run as a service.
+You really know that you live in the 21st century when getting a meme is as easy as buying groceries.

-My project is called [Memeogram](https://memeogram.com), and you can use it RIGHT NOW!
-All you need to do is pick a friend, decide how many memes you want to send to your friend, and select how "dank" you want the memes to be.
-In about 2 weeks, your friend will receive the memes via mail.
+My project is called Memeogram, and you can use it [RIGHT NOW](https://memeogram.com)!
+All you need to do is pick a friend, decide how many memes you want to send to them, and select how "dank" you want the memes to be.
+In about 2 weeks, they will receive the memes via mail.

-Yes, **mail**.
-Postcards actually: the exact way you would least expect a meme to arrive.
+Yes, I said via **mail**.
+Postcards, actually: the very way you would not expect a meme to arrive to you.

 Here's how [Memeogram](https://memeogram.com) works under the hood: a sender fills out a [Typeform](https://www.typeform.com), where we collect all of the information needed to send the memes by mail.
 When the sender clicks Submit, a [Typeform webhook](https://www.typeform.com/help/webhooks/) sends the submission to a [Firebase Cloud Function](https://firebase.google.com/products/functions).
 The Cloud Function parses the order, finds the best memes for the job, and sends a request to [Lob](https://lob.com/) to print and mail the order, all while keeping the sender up-to-date via emails sent with [Mailgun](https://www.mailgun.com/).